 Be Willing To Seek Your Own Treatment

-Discovering that your partner struggles with sexual addiction is incredibly painful.
+Discovering that your partner struggles with sexual addiction are incredibly painful.
 You may decide that this experience is not something your relationship can survive, or you may, like many couples, come through it with an even deeper connection and a resolve toward greater connection and intimacy.
 This takes hard work, of course, and can only happen if both you and your partner commit to recovery.
 It is possible, however, and that’s important to recognize.
 No matter your decision, focus on your own healing.